» The UI- and VCS-driven Run Workflow

 » Confirming or Discarding Plans

 By default, run plans require confirmation before TFE will apply them.
-Users with write access on a workspace can visit the page for a run that has finished planning and click the "Confirm & Apply" or "Discard Plan" button to finish or cancel a run.
+Users with write access on a workspace can navigate to a run that has finished planning and click the "Confirm & Apply" or "Discard Plan" button to finish or cancel a run.
 If necessary, use the "View Plan" button for more details about what the run will change.

 Users can also leave comments if there's something unusual involved in a run.